A guide to SFF PCs (WIP)

 CPU (Central Processing Unit)

-I recommend using socketed CPUs, as they allow for future upgrades to more powerful models (within the same TDP range).
-For example, you can upgrade from an Intel Celeron G4900T to an Intel i9-9900T without any issues or with a BIOS update.
+I recommend using socketed CPUs, as they allow for future upgrades to more powerful models (within the same TDP range), for example on Thinkcentre tiny M720q, you can upgrade from a slow Intel Celeron G4900T to a powerful Intel i9-9900T without any issues (somtime just need update of Intel ME and BIOS).

 Most SFF PCs come with 35W or 65W CPUs, i strongly recommend avoiding CPUs with a higher TDP than what the system supports, as this can cause overheating and potentially damage the motherboard or PSU.